Written and Edited By: MarkEAW

 squashing the game screen,

-this is dependent on your current Video Card settings.
+this is dependent on your current Video Card settings, when using full screen.
 So effectively

 you can overcome stretching and squashing by setting specific options